 Are you in the market for a new lens to add to your Fuji camera?
-You’ve probably heard a lot of people comparing the Fuji 23mm vs 35mm lenses but might not know which is best for you.
-This comparison guide should help make everything a lot clearer.
+You’ve probably heard a lot of people comparing the Fuji 23mm vs 35mm lenses but might need to know which is best for you.
+This comparison guide should make everything a lot clearer.

 This article may contain affiliate / compensated links.
 For full information, please see our disclaimer here.